isanthosh2004/Real_estate_price_predictor/README.md

 - Python Flask for setting up the HTTP server
 - HTML, CSS, and JavaScript for an intuitive user interface

-## Getting Started

-To explore and run the project locally, follow the steps outlined in the documentation.
-Feel free to dive into the codebase, providing valuable insights into the intricate process of transforming data into actionable predictions.

-Join us on this journey of analytical exploration and innovation. 🚀🔍

 ## Acknowledgments